Reach your Goal of Becoming an Occupational Therapist

 Occupational therapy practitioners enable people of all ages to live life to its fullest by helping them promote health, and prevent-- or live better with --injury, illness or disability.
 This may include adapting the task or the environment to increase participation and performance.

 Common occupational therapy interventions include helping children with disabilities to participate fully in school and social situations, helping people recovering from injury to regain skills, and providing supports for older adults experiencing physical and cognitive changes.

 Degree: Creighton University offers a Doctor of Occupational Therapy (OTD) degree through a partnership with Regis University.
 The Creighton Regis Occupational Therapy Collaboration is the first partnership of its kind among Jesuit universities.
 There is a general shortage of occupational therapists in the Rocky Mountain region.
 We hope to encourage our students to fill positions where they are most needed in rural Colorado, Wyoming, Idaho and Montana.

 Format: Students attend for 8 semesters and complete instructional coursework online, taught and administered by Creighton faculty and staff.
-Students attend the Regis Northwest Campus and around Colorado to complete the experiential portion of their education including OTD labs, SIM lab, service learning and anatomy lab.
+Students attend the Regis Northwest Campus and around Colorado to complete the experiential portion of their education including OTD labs, simulation center experiences, service learning and anatomy lab.
 Fieldwork and clinical rotations are coordinated through the Omaha campus and there are many opportunities for nationwide experiences.

-Class Size: The Creighton Regis pathway program enrolls between 18 and 20 students each fall.
+Class Size: The Creighton Regis pathway program enrolls 22 students each fall.

 Students interested in pursuing the Doctor of Occupational Therapy (OTD) graduate degree can major in any field of study.
 The requirements for the entry-level Doctor of Occupational Therapy program are a baccalaureate degree and Creighton's program prerequisites.